 Governmental entities may access the Broadband Serviceable Location Fabric (Fabric) for the counties in their jurisdiction by following the steps outlined below.

 Broadband service providers and other third-party organizations may also execute a license to access the Fabric dataset (See How Service Providers Can Access the Fabric and How Entities Can Access the Fabric).

-To access the Fabric data, each governmental entity must follow the steps laid out below, which include logging into the BDC system and executing a limited end-user license agreement for the Fabric.
+To access the Fabric data, each governmental entity must log into the BDC system and execute a limited end-user license agreement for the Fabric.
 License requests will be processed as quickly as possible but depend on the number of pending requests.
 Due to this, delivery of the data may take up to two weeks from the time your entity information is submitted.

 - If you do not already have one, obtain an FCC username and password, and an FCC Registration Number (FRN) for your entity, in CORES (Commission Registration System).
 When creating your FRN, you must select the Entity Type that matches your government type (Federal, State/Local, or Tribal).

 - Log in the BDC system at bdc.fcc.gov using your CORES username and password.

 - After logging in, you should see any FRNs associated with your username.
 Click on the FRN for the governmental entity that is seeking access to the Fabric dataset.

 - That will take you to the Entity Information page in the BDC system.
 Enter the required information.
 Note that the Government Entity type selected on that page must match the Government Entity type selected when registering the FRN in CORES in step 1.

 If you wish to access the Fabric in order to submit challenges to the Fabric or fixed availability data, and do not plan to submit verified data on broadband availability, select only the "Bulk Crowdsourced / Challenge Data" option.

 - FCC staff will review the information and provide the contact information of approved entities to CostQuest.